There is no secret to being able to effectively manage your own mental health and wellbeing, let alone that of your school staff.

 While implementing solutions to remove these specific stresses by streamlining processes, removing physical cash, and ultimately making more room in your budgets can help, they won’t solve the issue.
-You’ll need to be able to maintain a people-focussed, caring process that supports staff with any mental health or wellbeing issues that they experience in your school.
+You’ll need to be able to maintain a people-focussed, caring process that supports staff with any mental health or wellbeing issues that they experience.

 Being able to maintain positive staff wellbeing in schools not only ensures your staff are healthy and comfortable, but will also increase productivity and engagement and reduce absence from work.
-You can support your staff by pointing them in the right direction for the correct help and resources that they can use in their lives to maintain positive mental health, or implement changes and procedures that can cultivate a more positive attitude towards mental health in schools.
+You can support your staff by pointing them in the right direction for help and resources that they can use to maintain positive mental health.
+You could even implement changes and procedures that can cultivate a more positive attitude towards mental health in schools.

 While it’s by no means an exhaustive list, and you may already be implementing some of these strategies, here are some ideas to get you started with improving staff mental health and wellbeing in your school.

 In order to be able to truly support your staff, you’ll need to fully understand how they’re feeling and how they need to be supported.
 If there are any ideas that staff have for supporting staff wellbeing, they would be invaluable to capture.